NikZapp/MCPI-Texturepacks/README.md

 # MCPI-Texturepacks
-Allows you to use texturepacks for MCPI without much work Made for the MCPI Launcher project
+Allows you to use texturepacks for MCPI without much work.

+Made for the MCPI Launcher project